MacawNL/MvvmQuickCross/Readme.md

 Now the only thing needed to display the view, bound to the view model, is to call the ContinueToPerson() method on the application.

 Check the **TODO comments** in the Visual Studio **Task List** to find guidance on how to complete the generated project items.

+New-View will not overwrite existing files or code.
+If you want to recreate files or code fragments, remove the existing one(s) first.

 ### New-ViewModel ###
     New-ViewModel [-ViewModelName] <string> [-NotInApplication]